 4. In your view, what role does algorithmic trading play in modern share markets?

 Increasing the speed and efficiency of trades, algorithmic trading has significantly transformed share markets, affecting volatility and liquidity in the process.
 The rapid execution of trades, often in milliseconds, allows for capturing fleeting market opportunities that humans simply cannot match.
 This has led to a competitive landscape where the slightest technological edge can translate into significant profits.
 Additionally, algorithmic trading can amplify market movements, both upwards and downwards, as these systems can react to market signals and each other’s actions instantaneously.
-The question aims to assess the candidate’s understanding of current market dynamics and their ability to reflect on the implications of technology on trading strategies and market behavior.
+The question aims to assess the candidate’s understanding of current market dynamics and their ability to reflect on the implications of technology on trading strategies and market behaviour.

 5. Detail an instance where you had to make a quick investment decision with limited information.